Mehrab-Farhadzadeh/odin-recipes/README.md

 # odin-recipes
-My first project on the Odin!
+My first project on Odin!

 We want to create some recipes and bring them together into a WEBSITE :)